mahamudul87/golang-client-server-socket/README.md

 ## How to run
-Need to run client and server code seperately.
+Need to run client and server code separately.

 Server:
 > go run server.go